 The administrative data collected in this program is a census.
 Data are collected for all units of the target population, therefore no sampling is done.

 Data are collected from other Statistics Canada surveys and/or other sources.

 Data on Canadian merchandise trade are obtained from Canadian International Merchandise Trade (Customs Basis) - Statistical Program # 2201.

 Additional inputs are sourced from other Statistics Canada programs.

-The administrative data are sourced from Statistics Canada, the Canadian Border Services Agency and the U.S. Census Bureau, and are compiled by the Canadian International Merchandise Trade program # 2201.
+The administrative data are sourced from Statistics Canada, the Canadian Border Services Agency, the U.S. Census Bureau and the Canada Energy Regulator and are compiled by the Canadian International Merchandise Trade program # 2201.